 Each batch of 20 items will net the Sisterhood $50-75.
 Enough to provide 2 PreK Learning Kits!

-Fundraising by recycling electronics and inkjet cartridges
+Fundraising by recycling small electronics, laptop computers, and printer cartridges

 Your donation of just $50 will allow us to provide a PreK kits to TWO MORE underprivileged Northwest Indiana children.